istepaniuk/miguel/README.md

 # miguel
-An experimental attempt at a spanish poetry metric analizer
+An experimental attempt at a Spanish poetry metric analyzer.

 Verse metering and syllabification used to demonstrate some TDD pattern problems, **do not take this code seriously**.